Company Formation in Estonia

 Obtain official approval

 After submission, the Commercial Register reviews your case.
 If everything is correct, approval usually comes within one business day.
 You’ll receive a registry code and confirmation email.
 At this point, your company is legally active.
-We download the company card and official extract and send it to you.
+We download the company card and official extract and send them to you.
 You can now do business, sign contracts, and open accounts.

 - Step 5